joe-downs-isco/dotfiles/README.md

 ## Emacs Packages
-These packages are all (currently) downloaded from [**MELPA**](https://melpa.org/), but a link to the packages respective repository is also given if applicable.
+These packages are all (currently) downloaded from [**MELPA**](https://melpa.org/), but a link to the packages' respective repository is also given if applicable.

 Name | Archive | Repo
 -----|:-------:|:-----: